williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 ### /Groups API endpoint

-Okta currently does not support using the `/Groups` endpoint of a SCIM API.
-When support is added for the `/Groups` endpoint, Okta plans on using the following HTTP requests against the `/Groups` endpoint:
+Okta currently does not support using the `/Groups` endpoint of a SCIM API, except for [`GET /Groups`](#get-groups-api-endpoint).
+When support is added for the `/Groups` endpoint, Okta plans to use the following HTTP requests against the `/Groups` endpoint:

 -   Read list of Groups: GET /Groups